-At September 30, 2009, the Company had approximately \$193 million available to borrow comprised of: approximately \$143 million available under its credit facility, plus a \$50 million increase option, in addition to \$44.6 million cash on hand.
-At September 30, 2009, the Company had outstanding borrowings of \$180.5 million, and outstanding letters of credit of \$7.2 million.
-The Company classified \$50 million as the current portion on long-term debt as of September 30, 2009, as the Company intends to repay this amount within the next twelve months; however, the Company has no contractual obligation to repay such amount during the next twelve months.
-As of September 30, 2009, the Company was in compliance with all bank covenants.
+At September 30, 2010, the Company had approximately \$163 million available to borrow under its credit facility, plus a \$50 million increase option, in addition to \$26.5 million cash on hand.
+At September 30, 2010, the Company had outstanding borrowings of \$154 million, and outstanding letters of credit of \$13 million.
+The Company classified \$50 million as the current portion on long-term debt as of September 30, 2010, as the Company intends to repay this amount within the next twelve months; however, the Company has no contractual obligation to repay such amount during the next twelve months.
+The Company's ability to access the additional \$50 million increase option of the credit facility is subject to acceptance by participating or other outside banks.

 Cash flow from operations and borrowings under the bank credit facility are expected to provide adequate resources to meet the Company's capital requirements and operational needs for the foreseeable future.

 The credit facility requires, as determined by certain financial ratios, a facility fee ranging from 15 to 25 basis points per annum on the unused portion.
 The terms of the facility provide that interest on borrowings may be calculated at a spread over the LIBOR or based on the prime rate, at the Company's election.
 The credit facility is secured by the unlimited guaranty of the Company's material domestic subsidiaries and a 65% pledge of the material foreign subsidiaries' share equity.
 The financial covenants of the credit facility include a leverage ratio and an interest coverage ratio.
+As of September 30, 2010, the Company was in compliance with all bank covenants.